accessibility-luxembourg/accessibilite.public.lu/content/en/accessibilite.md

 		<a href="http://www.ombudsman.lu/">the Ombudsman</a> of the Grand Duchy of Luxembourg.
 	</p>
 	<hr>
-		<p><small>This declaration is based on the model document defined in the
+		<p><small>This statement is based on the model document defined in the
 			<a href="https://eur-lex.europa.eu/legal-content/FR/TXT/?uri=CELEX%3A32018D1523" hreflang="en">implementing decision (EU) 2018/1523</a>.
 This model is © European Union, 1998-2020 and is licensed under
 			<a href="https://creativecommons.org/licenses/by/4.0/" hreflang="en" lang="en">Creative Commons Attribution 4.0 International</a> licence.
 		</small></p>